fastforwardlabs/blog_deprecated/_posts/2019-05-22-metalearners-learning-how-to-learn.md

-Let's use a concrete example: our goal is to train a model to classify images into four classes (cat, bear, fish. and bird), where each class only has a small number of labeled data.
+Let's use a concrete example: our goal is to train a model to classify images into four classes (cat, bear, fish. and bird), where each class only has a small number of labeled datapoints.
 To do so, we first define a learner whose task is to predict one out of two classes when given three examples of each class.
 We then define a meta-learner.
 Its job is to show many different combinations of any two classes, each with three examples, to the learner.